GangYang2012/heiswayi.github.io/_posts/2015-09-21-simple-way-to-minify-css-on-the-fly-with-php.md

 ---
 layout: post
-title: Minify CSS On The Fly
+title: Simple way to minify CSS on-the-fly with PHP
-description: Simple trick to minify CSS on-the-fly using PHP.
+description: Without using any PHP plugin/module, here's a simple trick to minify CSS code on-the-fly with PHP script.
-keywords: web optimization, css compression, css minification
+keywords: web optimization, css compression, css minification, php script
 ---

-> Did you know that if you're developing a website in PHP, you can minify your CSS code on the fly?

 CSS minification or compression is one of the rules for optimizing a web page loading performance.
-Here's a simple trick that we can do to minify a bunch of CSS files on the fly by using a single PHP file.
+Here's a simple trick that we can do to minify a bunch of CSS files on the fly by using PHP script.

 Assuming I have a bunch of CSS files such as **grid.css**, **typography.css**, **button.css**, **form.css**, **table.css**, etc. in a directory called `\assets\css\`.
 Then I create a PHP file in the same directory and name it as `minified.css.php`.

-**minified.css.php**
+Here is **minified.css.php** source code:

 ```php
 <?php